 Verizon’s historical capital expenditures in connection with the Spinco business have been significantly lower than Frontier’s level of capital expenditures.
 Replacing or upgrading the combined company’s infrastructure will require significant capital expenditures, including any expected or unexpected expenditures necessary to make replacements or upgrades to the existing infrastructure of the Spinco Business.

 Public Counsel asked the Joint Applicants to “provide a cash flow interest coverage analysis for both Frontier Communications and Verizon Northwest (or the corporate entity that includes Verizon’s Washington ILEC operations) before and after the merger.”
 The Joint Applicants provided no such analysis responding in part that “there is no post-merger analysis.”
-This analysis would help determine if Frontier’s cash flow from Frontier NW would be able to fund its investment commitments (including FiOS), operating expenses, interest payments on B rated debt, and dividends to common stockholders.
+This analysis would help determine if Frontier’s cash flow from Frontier NW would be able to fund its investment commitments (including FiOS), operating expenses, interest payments on BB rated debt, and dividends to common stockholders.

 The absence of information severely impairs the Commission’s ability to determine that no harm will result Washington customers.